It's All About Respect 0

 When I began to work at the Houdini Lounge, I made the amazing discovery that almost none of the repertoire I had developed in the past twenty-five years felt right in that venue.
 Part of the problem had to do with the physical space.
 The tables were smaller, and most of them were circular.
 This eliminated The Card, the Forehead, and the Saltshaker.
 The lounge has a dignified, elegant feel to it.
 The chairs are overstuffed and are deep red.
 The walls have dark wood.
 The Illusions restaurant, on the other hand, was lighter, more open, and more playful.
 Because there was magic going on throughout the restaurant, lightheartedness (and even downright silliness) was tolerated without judgment.

 A trick like The Frog Prince, with its whimsical nature, seemed wrong for the more serious vibe of the Houdini Lounge.
 Even the Unbelievably Useful Comedy Prop felt out of place.
 Lighting was also a factor.
 The lounge was quite dim, making it difficult to appreciate tricks like Dr. Strangetrick.
-After a week or two, I realized that I had to create an entirely new repertoire to fit the clientele and the room.
+After a week or two, I realized that I had to create

 - Michael Close

 In Workers 1, I discussed my philosophy of magic.
 I want to perform magic that leaves the audience with no explanation and is entertaining in the process.
 At this stage in my life, I don’t need to show off; I don’t need the ego gratification of someone telling me how skillful I am.
 Instead, I want to be a conduit that allows my audiences the opportunity to feel the thrill of astonishment, and to use that experience to reawaken the memory that that the world is an astonishing place, full of mysteries that will never be solved.